- To establish a regime for the responsible handling of personal information in the public sector,

 - To provide remedies for interference with the information privacy of an individual

-Under that Act, personal information is any information or an opinion (including information or an opinion forming part of a database) that is recorded in any form and whether true or not about an individual whose identity is apparent, or can be reasonably ascertained, from the information or opinion.
+Under that Act, personal information is any information or an opinion (including information or an opinion forming part of a data base) that is recorded in any form and whether true or not about an individual whose identity is apparent, or can be reasonably ascertained, from the information or opinion.

-SRO functions and responsibilities
+The SRO's functions and responsibilities

 The SRO is Victoria’s major revenue collection agency.
-The SRO is responsible for the administration of state taxes and levies, and for payments made under various assistance schemes, such as the Back to Work Scheme and the First Home Owner Grant.
+The SRO is responsible for the administration of state taxes and levies, and for payments made under various assistance schemes, such as the Back to Work program and the First Home Owner Grant.

 Victorian taxation laws